Need help deciding whether to visit Scottsdale or Phoenix? I’ve been there!

 Phoenix is also home to South Mountain, which folks explore via mountain bike and hiking — the terrain is a bit rough compared to other AZ hikes.

-Scottsdale offers serene desert tours like the McDowell Mountains.
+Scottsdale offers serene desert tours like a McDowell Mountain day trip from Scottsdale.

 If you want to explore these, head to the Gateway Trail!
 It’s a short, dog-friendly hike you can use to connect to other trails.